les-tontons-crafters/xtrem-tdd-money-kata/c#/docs/2-portfolio.md

 ```

 ## Portfolio containing amounts in same currencies

-- Let's write a red test
+As usual, the first step is always to write a failing test.

 ```c#
 [Fact(DisplayName = "5 USD + 10 EUR + 4 EUR = 21.8 USD")]